 Whilst the repetition of these boats lined up one next to another initially drew my eye, it’s the presence of the human figure that helps to make the image.
 What was the man doing?
-Well it’s a little hard to tell from the picture, but he was tending to a fishing line which was hanging over the side.
+Well, it’s a little hard to tell from the picture, but he was tending to a fishing line that was hanging over the side.

 Timing!
 I noticed this man walking about on one of the boats and anticipated him stepping from one to the other.
 A good case for having the camera at the ready with focus acquired and appropriate shutter speed and aperture set.
 Given that the image was captured with the sun high in the sky, it required some adjustment in processing to recover some of the shadow detail.